 Or how can I say farewell to my favorite wizards from Hogwarts if there’s a guy texting in front of me and then leaving his phone out with the light on?
 And the group of kids in front of him twisting up plastic water bottles and popping the caps off at the emotional climax of a series I grew up with?

 I’m not preaching here, because I’m not completely silent either.
 I’ll occasionally whisper a comment to my friends, but nothing that can be heard past us.
 Obviously people want to talk about the film they paid to see, but if they paid to see the thing, then why can’t they just shut up for the two hours it’s on and get what they paid for?

 At risk of sounding like the aforementioned stodgy old man, it looks like a lack of respect for cinema is to blame for this.
 Audiences don’t go to movies to escape into foreign lands anymore, they go to hang out with friends and socialize.
 While technology advances, movie theater behavior declines into individuals shouting for attention and being completely disruptive for those of us who want to take in a good flick.

 People can’t be expected to fix this behavior, so it’s up to movie theaters to step up their policies on disruptions to ensure that the cinematic experience remains a respectful.
 One theater in Texas, the Alamo Drafthouse, has done just that by strictly enforcing a no talking or texting rule.
 They even took it another step further by using an angry voicemail left by a woman who was kicked out to warn audiences about their policy.
-Check out the hilarious video below.

 So is this a problem caused by people or negligent theaters?
 Tell us your aggravating movie theater experiences and give your thoughts in the comment section below!